robertazzopardi/depsync/README.md

 # DepSync

-A simple plugin to sync dependencies in a package.json file with the npmregistry and display the differences inline in the editor.
+A simple plugin to sync dependencies in a package.json file with the npm and display the differences inline in the editor.

 ## Features